-- The notes are designed for investors who seek exposure to any appreciation of the S&P 500[®] Daily Risk Control 5% Excess Return Index over the term of the notes. - Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about February 28, 2023 and are expected to settle on or about March 3, 2023. - CUSIP: 48133TL86
+- The notes are designed for investors who seek early exit prior to maturity at a premium if, on the Review Date, the closing level of the S&P 500[®] Daily Risk Control 5% Excess Return Index, which we refer to as the Index, is at or above the Call Value. - The date on which an automatic call may be initiated is February 28, 2024. - The notes are also designed for investors who seek exposure to any appreciation of the Index at maturity, if the notes have not been automatically called. - Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about February 27, 2023 and are expected to settle on or about March 2, 2023. - CUSIP: 48133TU37

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-3 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-6 of this pricing supplement.
+See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-3 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-7 of this pricing supplement.